Side Hustles for Seniors

 The numbers tell a stark story:

 The good news?
 The side hustle economy is booming for seniors.
 Nearly one in five Americans ages 65 and older are now employed, more than double the rate from 35 years ago.
 This isn’t just about financial necessity—many seniors find side hustles provide purpose, social connection, and mental stimulation.
+A quick primer on myths, scams, and what’s real helps separate legitimate opportunities from offers that waste time or put finances at risk.

 Understanding Today’s Side Hustle Economy